Perspectives: Why Guidelines Differ

 Most guidelines of interest to travel health providers and travelers focus on recommendations for immunizations, prophylactic medications, and self-treatment regimens (such as those for travelers’ diarrhea).
 Guidelines come from many sources.
 A regulatory agency in each country must review and approve an application from the sponsor of a product in order for the product to be commercially distributed.
 Regulatory authorities review data from prelicensure clinical trials and also assess the manufacturing process.
 International organizations such as the World Health Organization (WHO) promote their own sets of guidelines.
 At national levels, agencies such as CDC make recommendations for the use of approved vaccines and medications for travelers.
 In addition, professional organizations may create consensus clinical practice guidelines based on published medical literature and expert opinion.
 Travel medicine–specific subscription services use experts to organize and present travel medicine recommendations for clinicians.
 However, these services can use information and sources that may not be fully validated by national and international authorities.
 Finally, vast quantities of unregulated opinions are published on the Internet.
 People new to travel medicine may not be aware of the decision-making process or the source information that results in formal recommendations from these organizations.

-A national regulatory authority is the government body that approves vaccines and drugs.
+Countries typically have a national regulatory authority which acts as the government body that approves vaccines and drugs.
 In the United States, this is the Food and Drug Administration (FDA).
 For the vaccines and medications commonly prescribed in a pre-travel consultation, providers are expected to use the products in accordance with the product label as approved by the FDA.
 The product label is a valuable source of information that is accurate at the time it is published.
 Manufacturers submit a detailed application that undergoes rigorous, multidisciplinary review.
 The approved product label reflects the information provided by the manufacturer in response to the requirements specified by a large body of regulatory law developed over many years.
 Since each country has different laws and requirements, approved products and their product labels may differ from country to country.
 This difference is then reflected in the national guidelines that relate to that product.

 US National Organizations

-CDC provides recommendations for travelers’ health and publishes those recommendations in this book.
+CDC provides recommendations for travel health and publishes those recommendations in this book.
 Subject-matter experts at CDC review information in their area of expertise and formulate recommendations.
 For vaccines, the Advisory Committee on Immunization Practices (ACIP) develops written recommendations for the administration of vaccines, including travelers’ vaccines, to children and adults in the civilian population.
 Recommendations include age for vaccine administration, number of doses and dosing interval, and precautions and contraindications.
-ACIP, which is the only entity appointed by the federal government to make such recommendations, consists of 15 experts in fields associated with immunization who have been selected to provide advice and guidance to the US Department of Health and Human Services and CDC on the control of vaccine-preventable diseases (see Chapter 2, Perspectives: Vaccine Recommendations of the ACIP).
+ACIP, which is the only entity appointed by the federal government to make such recommendations, consists of 15 experts in fields associated with immunization who have been selected to provide advice and guidance to the US Department of Health and Human Services and CDC on the control of vaccine-preventable diseases (see Box 2-01).

 Professional organizations often develop, write, and publish practice guidelines using committees of experts from their membership.
 These practice guidelines typically follow an evidence-based medicine approach that links recommendations to the strength and quality of the evidence as assessed by the committee members.
 The Infectious Disease Society of America has published a travel medicine practice guideline that many find useful.
 Practice guidelines, by their nature, are consensus documents.